 - feed my sourdough starter

-- do a full-house pick-up before baths (everyone helps)
+- do a full-house pick-up before showers (everyone helps)

-- swap out all bathroom and kitchen linens and wipe down the germiest areas in our home.
+- wipe down the germiest areas in our home

 - make my to-do list for the next day

-NOTE: After 14 years of studying simple living practices and applying them to my own life, I’m confident a solid evening routine is one of the best ways to set yourself up for a successful and fulfilling day ahead (read more about our evening routine).
+NOTE: After nearly 2 decades of studying simple living practices and applying them to my own life, I’m confident a solid evening routine is one of the best ways to set yourself up for a successful and fulfilling day ahead (read more about our evening routine).

-Of course, there are weeks when I do more deep cleaning or a post-vacation laundry marathon… but day in and day out, these 3 routines keep our home clean enough, organized enough, decluttered enough, and simplified enough that we feel comfortable living here.
+Of course, there are weeks when I do more deep cleaning or a post-vacation laundry marathon… but day in and day out, these 3 routines keep our home clean and organized enough that we feel comfortable living here.

 And isn’t that the goal?

-That our homes feel clean and organized enough.
+That our homes feel clean and organized enough for US.

 Not for our friends or our neighbors or our mothers… but for us.

-The beauty of routines is that they are usually fairly easy to adapt to your own needs.
+The beauty of routines is that they are usually fairly easy to adapt to your own season of life.

 And, once you find a routine that works well for your life, family, and schedule, you can “rinse and repeat” over and over and over again until it becomes a habit you do without even thinking about it.